macarc/PipeScore/README.md

 All of the main code is in the `src/` directory.

-PipeScore uses a custom virtual DOM diff algorithm, in `src/render`.
+PipeScore uses a custom virtual DOM diff algorithm, in the `render` directory.
 There are still quite a few bugs/cases to handle with it currently.

 Each component of a score (e.g. note, gracenote, stave) gets its own folder, with 3 files:
 * `model` - this defines the type associated with the component
 * `functions` - this defines a set of functions for transforming the type defined in model
 * `view` - this defines a render function which takes the model defined in model, along with a props object defined in this file, and returns the virtual dom associated with the view

-PipeScore uses a global controller rather than individual controllers for each component because sheet music has a lot of parts that interact very heavily with each other, and it is simpler to have a single controller than separate ones trying to communicate somehow with each other.
+PipeScore uses a global controller (in `Controller.ts`) rather than individual controllers for each component because sheet music has a lot of parts that interact very heavily with each other, and it is simpler to have a single controller than separate ones trying to communicate somehow with each other.

+When events are dispatched, all the parts of the score that change are replaced rather than modified.
+This means that it will be easy to add optimisation later, by doing a simple equality check to see changes.

 The UI component defines the user interface - the top and sidebar.

 `Event.ts` defines all the possible events that the controller will take.

-`global/state` defines all the mutable state variables, the other files in `global` are fairly straightforward.

 The entry point is `PipeScore.ts` which starts the controller.